fccm/ocaml_unix_truncate_win32/README.md

-Here is some stub code for the function Unix.truncate for windows.
+Here is some stub code for the ocaml function Unix.truncate for windows.

 found the code on Rosettacode:
 ```